Calamos Supports Greece

 “The discovered structure is a large building styled as a funerary building with colored gypsum tiled floors,” said Adel Okasha, head of the antiquities department in Cairo and Giza “To the south of it, there is [a] colonnade hall where the remains of four columns were found.”

 Among the finds were mummy portraits, also known as Fayoum portraits.
-These are naturalistic style portrayals of the deceased painted onto wooden boards to decorate a sarcophagus.
+These are naturalistic-style portrayals of the deceased painted onto wooden boards to decorate a sarcophagus.

-The discovery of the portraits is historically significant.
-It has been over 110 years since Fayoum-style portraits were last uncovered.
 Researchers noted that the socioeconomic status of the mummies varied, as indicated by the mixed quality of embalming techniques and funerary decorations observed at the site.

 Greek and Demotic written records gave the research team further clues as to the economic and religious status of each mummy.